 There is an old study that explored long term changes to visual perception in color distinction in LSD users (Abraham 1982).
 The researchers tested using a white circle with a yellow outline and asked to report the color of the circle and not the yellow outline.
 Those who have used LSD in the past showed worse performance on this task.
 Humans also are reported to lose their color distinction abilities and cones with age (Salvi, Akhtar, & Currie 2006).

 It is also known that color perception involves optical illusions, usually due to shading and lighting as well as other contextual cues.
-One of these illusions is known as color constancy, in which people will perceive colors that are not present.
+One of these illusions is known as color constancy.

 An example of color constancy is below:

 This image is not really red, it is grey and blue.
 While grey contains ‘red’ in it, it is not a color we usually consider to be red.
 This shows that color perception is relative to context, where grey and red can look like the same color under different conditions.
 This could be a learned trick that we acquire early in childhood while we are still developing our visual perception systems.
 We may track the common patterns and properties of visual perception, learning to see depth, color, adapt to lighting, and so on.

 It could be that something like color constancy maintains our normal color perceptions of the world, despite the degradation of cones in the eye.
 This may involve a process of referring to memory as guidance for perceptual experiences, as opposed to dominantly referring to information coming from the eyes.
 This may be true of most optical illusions, which do seem learned, considering that they differ by culture (Ahluwalia 1978) and can be shut down by amnesiac drugs (Jacobsen, Barros, & Maior 2017).
 The child may adapt their perception and build a library of perceptual samples to refer to when building their perceptual landscape during the early years of life, or perhaps in just the first month or even days.